-Hunter Hartford McIntosh is a true guardian of the environment and is passionate about sustainability and working to create commercially viable industries in eco-tourism and the fishing community.
-He is inspired by a family legacy of environmental education, philanthropy and conservation that protects our natural resources for future generations; Hunter is steadfast on preserving nature through his work as President at The Boat Company.
+Hunter Hartford McIntosh, President, is a true guardian of the environment and is passionate about sustainability and working to create commercially viable industries in eco-tourism and the fishing community.
+He is inspired by a family legacy of environmental education, philanthropy and conservation that protects our natural resources for future generations.
+Hunter is steadfast on preserving nature through his work with at The Boat Company.

-Hunter is proudly carrying on his family legacy of conservation and shares The Boat Company’s vision at national conferences where he has spoken on topics of Sustainable Tourism.
+Hunter is proudly carrying on the family legacy of conservation and shares The Boat Company’s vision at national conferences where he has spoken on the topic of Sustainable Tourism.
 He has been a speaker at the World Green Energy Symposium on multiple occasions, The International Ecotourism Society Annual Conference, as well as the American Society of Travel Agents Cruise West Symposium, and Cruise World (the largest single conference dedicated to cruise travel in the United States).

-Kathy Nissley is the Boat Company’s Reservations Manager.
-During her 20+ years with the company, she has worked in almost every capacity, ultimately settling into her present office role where she handles all guest travel reservations with a personal touch.
+Kathy Nissley is the Boat Company’s Director of Reservations & Guest Services.
+During 25+ years with the company, she has worked in almost every capacity, ultimately settling into her present office role where she handles all guest travel reservations with a personal touch.
 Though she was resistant to moving off the boat and into the office, she finds great joy in helping guests prepare for what she knows will be their “trip of a lifetime.”

 Mary Ann Confar

-After several years in professional theater and running the education program on a Tall Ship, Mary Ann signed on the Liseron as a chef’s assistant in the summers and winter maintenance crew.
-During a break from sailing, she worked as a computer trainer for The Bill and Melinda Gates Foundation in 500+ rural libraries across the US.
-Finally, before returning to The Boat Company, Mary Ann earned an MLIS (Masters in Library & Information Service) from the University of Washington.
-This combination makes her The Boat Company’s “resident geek,” handling all technical and information management functions to ensure our guests have a seamless, personally tailored travel experience.
+In 1996, Mary Ann signed on the Liseron as a chef’s assistant in the summers and winter maintenance crew.
+In 2005 she came to work in Reservations, becoming The Boat Company’s “resident geek,” handling all technical and information management functions to ensure our guests have a seamless, personally tailored travel experience.